JanBessai/ecoop2021artifacts/README.md

 * Windows: https://download.java.net/openjdk/jdk15/ri/openjdk-15+36_windows-x64_bin.zip
 * Linux: https://download.java.net/openjdk/jdk15/ri/openjdk-15+36_linux-x64_bin.tar.gz

-Unzip this directory and set %JAVA_HOME% to its location on disk.
+Unzip this directory and set %JAVA_HOME% or $JAVA_HOME to its location on disk.

 You need to install the Scala Build Tool Version 1.5.0 (https://www.scala-sbt.org/1.x/docs/Setup.html) which can be downloaded from https://www.scala-sbt.org/download.html.
 You do not need